The Best Free Evernote Alternative

 Evernote is good for you if you need a tool to help you with heavier note-taking.
 Its web-clipper extension is also a handy feature to have for research as it allows you to snip content from the web and paste it on Evernote.
 Snipped content can also be highlighted to emphasize key areas.

-However, Evernote falls short when it comes to collaboration.
-Even when you purchase a Team Plan which is catered towards teams who want to collaborate on documents, you will still be unable to collaborate in real-time.
+However, Evernote falls short when it comes to collaborative notes.
+Even when you purchase a Team Plan which is catered toward teams who want to collaborate on documents, you will still be unable to collaborate in real-time.